-If you need to lower your food costs to keep menu prices within reach of your target demographic, try working with your distributors, using seasonal menu ingredients, and tweaking portion sizes.
+If you need to lower your food costs to keep menu prices within reach of your target demographic, try working with your distributors, using seasonal menu ingredients and/or tweaking portion sizes.

 Here’s some food for thought:

-- Some 61% of all Google searches originate from a mobile device
+- About 63% of all Google searches originate from a mobile device

 - 90% of consumers say they’ll look up a restaurant online before dining